2007 Nissan Altima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for the 2007 Nissan Altima
+A guide to repairs, service, and maintenance costs for your 2007 Nissan Altima

 The external seal on the engine oil cooler can fail and create an oil leak.

 2007 Nissan Altima Questionsdriver side (1 answer)

 2007 nissan altima will start and run 30 seconds and then quits .
 The car has no codes other than the o2 sensor any ideas no throttle control has new fuel pump and plugs

 Outside temp reads icy------ but it is 95 degrees out

 2007 Nissan Altima RecallsPassenger Air Bag May Not Deploy

 This recall affects certain vehicles equipped Occupant Classification System (OCS) control units manufactured by Continental Automotive Systems.
 A varistor in the OCS control unit may have been manufactured out of specification.
 Under certain conditions, this could interupt the signal between the OCS and the air bag control unit (ACU), causing the passenger air bag to be suppressed in an accident.
 If the air bag does not deploy when needed in a crash, the risk of injury is increased.
 Dealers will test the signal between the OCS and ACU with a special tool to verify proper function.
 The seat cushion containing the OCS hardware will be replaced as necessary.
 The recall began November 4, 2008.

 Nissan is recalling 2007-2008 Altimas because vehicles that have had the body control module (BCM) replaced during service at a dealership might have experienced inadvertent deactivation of the tire pressure monitoring system (TPMS) due to a software issue.
 If the TPMS is turned off, it would not alert the driver to a decrease in tire pressure, which could result in a crash.
 Dealers will check the TPMS function and reactivate it if necessary.